drhelius/demo-emulator/README.md

 Requirements
 ------------

+Before you start make sure you have Go installed and ready to build applciations: https://golang.org/doc/install

-You need a Go working environment.
-In addition you'll need the following dependecies:
+Once you have a working Go environment you'll need to install the following dependecies:

 ### Windows